Lucsantosg/CloudLogAnalysis/containers/containers_spaceid.md

 {: #containers_spaceid}

 You can create a cluster in an {{site.data.keyword.Bluemix_notm}} account within the context of a Cloud Foundry organization and space. {:shortdesc}

-For existing clusters, container logs, that is stdout and stderr logs, were automatically forwarded to the space domain associated with this space.

-**Note:** New clusters or existing clusters that you created at account level do not have a space associated to it.
-Logs are not forwarded to a space domain.
-You must define the logging configuration of the cluster.
-For more information, see [Enabling automatic collection of cluster logs](/docs/services/CloudLogAnalysis/containers/containers_kube_other_logs.html#containers_kube_other_logs).

 To find the space ID that is associated with a cluster, run the following command: